kordastilab/ImmunoCluster/README.md

 We also create a table that represents the marker panel information.
 This table contains a row for every channel in the original fcs file.
-The columns represent the original name of the channel and the channel name we want to rename it to in antigen.
+The columns represent the original name of the channel and the channel name we want to rename it to in the antigen column.
 We then optionally include columns of binary 1 and 0s that allow us to group markers into relevant sets, here we have two sets, one group of markers for clustering and another for downstream expression analysis on our cell populations of interest.
 Any marker that is not included in either group will be discarded when we build the SCE object.
-This table must be an exact match to the order that the markers are represnted in the raw .fcs files or the channel renaming will be incorrect or fail.
+This table must be an exact match to the order that the markers are represented in the raw .fcs files or the channel renaming will be incorrect or fail.
 [Download\_link](https://zenodo.org/record/3801882/files/panel_metadata.xlsx?download=1).

 ``` r